Why is Reason Important?

 Reason rejects authoritative or privileged sources of knowledge.
 Accepting them would mean not using your own judgment.
 We need to use our own judgment to spot errors and try to do something about them.
 Leaving our judgment out of our approach to knowledge, even just sometimes, is taking away a possible source of error correction.

 Reason is used in all fields of human endeavor that make progress.
 For example, the scientific method is a kind of reason.
 The scientific method is a meta-tradition that doesn't tell us what to think directly, but instead tells us about how to seek the truth.
 The physicist Richard Feynman said that science is about how to avoid fooling ourselves.
 In other words, the scientific method is designed to make it hard for mistakes to be repeated indefinitely.
 By following the scientific method, it's harder to make mistakes and repeat them, even if you want to (due to a prejudice, say).
-That's because the scientific method says important experiments should be double and triple checked by different people, and scientists should criticize each other, and scientific controversies can never be settled by working out who has a more prestigious degree or higher IQ score.
+That's because the scientific method says important experiments should be double and triple checked by different people, and scientists should criticize each other's work, and scientific controversies can never be settled by working out who has a more prestigious degree or higher IQ score.
 The scientific method gives guidance about what to do to avoid and fix errors.

 Mistakes can hurt people.
 Mistakes make things go wrong in our life, and not work out like we wanted.
 False ideas can lead to everything from economic recessions or wars to losing money with a gambling habit or being late to a meeting.
-Making less mistakes means being happier and meeting more of your goals.
+Making fewer mistakes means being happier and meeting more of your goals.
 Reason is important because it can help with this.